mcclurec/homebridge-volumio-speakers/README.md

 3. You should see all your outputs listed on "Nearby Accessories"
 4. Hit the first one, then hit "Add anyway", then enter the code provided by Homebridge (check your Homebridge logs).
 5. On the final screen, just hit "Done".
 You can now add the speaker to one of your rooms by long pressing it and using the edit cog.
-6. Repeat for each output.
+6. Repeat for each zone.